 Wouldn’t it be nice to be able to directly download a CSV file into R?
 This would make it easy for you to update your project if the source data changed.
 This might also help in the event you need to download a whole bunch of files in a single batch.

 Analysts of the world, rejoice!
 You’re in luck.
 R has a couple of ways to get this done.

 How To Get A Csv File From A Website

 read.csv() procedure which can be used to import data from the web into a data frame.

-This only works if the file is being served via http.
+This method only works if the file is being served via http.
 Unfortunately, this method of serving files is becoming increasingly rare.
-As a result of major companies pushing for more security on the Internet, an increasing share of websites are using secure https to handle data.
+Due to major companies pushing for more security on the Internet, more websites are using secure https to handle data.
 Fortunately, there is a simple tweak we can make to the read.csv one liner using the RCurl library and getURL library that solves this:

-Our next example involves a list of lost pets in Seattle, Washington.
-We’re going to adapt our example to use RCurl to handle the file transfer and then read the result using
+Our next example is a list of lost pets in Seattle, Washington.
+We’re adapting our example to use RCurl to handle the file transfer and reading the result using

-Simple but effective.
-This is a good option for web developers if you’re working with basic reporting and data extraction systems.
+This is a good option if you’re working with basic reporting and data extraction systems.

-R is also capable of handling more complicated data requests.
-The next step up from processing CSV files involves using readLines and the RCurl and XML libraries to handle more complicated import operations.
+R can also handle more complicated data requests.
+The next step up from processing CSV files is to use readLines and the RCurl and XML libraries to handle more complicated import operations.
 This gives you some capacity to parse and reshape the contents of the web page you are scraping.
 We also have an article covering JSON based web scraping options.

 And finally, if you’re still looking for a project – here are some web scraping project ideas.